HL7NZ/nzf/input/pagecontent/interactions-126543.md

 The system will then determine that this MP is mapped to the Martidale Id of (2679-p - paracetamol)

-This martindale id is then used to retrieve the associated interactions (in the form of Clinical Use Defintions)
+This martindale id is then used to retrieve the associated interactions (in the form of Clinical Use Definitions)

 **Note** - It is possible that a submitted medication code (or a component of a medication) has not yet been mapped to a Martindale Id.
 If this happens then an OperationalOutcome with a status of warning is returned.
 The specific component can also be determined via the returned Medication and ConceptMap resources.

-TODO - Add example

 ### Custom Operations

 The interaction system has two distinct API methods, each of which return a bundle.
-Both methods also allow for an optional parameter (includeMedicationAndConceptMap) to indicate whether the medication and concept map resources shouold be returned in the response bundle.
+Both methods also allow for an optional parameter (includeMedicationAndConceptMap) to indicate whether the medication and concept map resources should be returned in the response bundle.

 #### Bundle details